 In the 1950’s, a stone ranger station and restroom was constructed near the old Balch place, but was soon abandoned and quickly deteriorated.
 It is that stone structure that stands today as the Witch’s House.

-How to get there: The Witch’s House is an easy half-mile hike from the Upper Macleay Parking lot near the Portland Audubon Society, or a slightly longer three-quarter mile jaunt starting from the Lower Macleay Parking lot at at NW 30th and Upshur.
+The Witch’s Castle is an easy half-mile hike from the Upper Macleay Parking lot near the Portland Audubon Society, or a slightly longer three-quarter mile jaunt starting from the Lower Macleay Parking lot at at NW 30th and Upshur.

 If you want to visit the Audubon Society first, as we did, you can pick up the trail just to the right of the Wildlife Care Center, and then the only turn you’ll make is a quick left onto the main trail.

-It’s an easy twenty or so minutes walk the hike in from Upper MacLeay, following Balch Creek on the Wildwood Trail.
+From the turn onto the main trail, it’s an easy twentyish-minute walk in from Upper MacLeay, following Balch Creek on the Wildwood Trail.

 Strange things are afoot at the Witch’s Castle… (If someone knows how I did this, please tell me – I may want to create the effect again someday!
 And no, I did not drop the camera.)

-Speaking of Strange Things, Mr. B and I pose in front of a seemingly innocent doorway.
+Speaking of Stranger Things, Mr. B and I pose in front of a seemingly innocent doorway.
 And yet…

-… the doorway above leads to this not so innocent little room/cave under Witches Castle. > >Shivers< <
+… the doorway above leads to this not so innocent little room/cave under the Witch’s Castle. > >Shivers< <

 OK, maybe it’s time for something pretty…

 Looking for more easy Portland area hikes?
 Be sure to check out the Camassia Nature Preserve in West Linn, just south of Portland.